pnwairfire/bluesky/README.md

 To spin it up and ssh into the vm, use the following:

     vagrant up
+    vagrant provision
     vagrant ssh

+#### Provisioning

+Note that ```vagrant up``` should provision, but it for some reason doesn't always do so.
+Also note that ```vagrant provision``` may give the following error

+    SSH authentication failed!
+This is typically caused by the public/private keypair for the SSH user not being properly set on the guest VM.
+Please verify that the guest VM is setup with the proper public key, and that the private key path for Vagrant is setup properly as well.

+If it does, add your key to the vagrant user's authorized_keys file and then try provisioning again

+    vagrant ssh
+    echo your_public_key >> .ssh/authorized_keys
+    exit
+    vagrant provision

+#### ssh / scp

 You can also ssh/scp to the vm.
 The host and port depend on what's in the Vagrantfile and what the provider (VirtualBox, VMWare, etc) overrides.